apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Attribute-Release.md

 ## Metadata Registration Authority

-This attribute release policy authorizes the release of a subset of attributes requested as extensions of the SAML2 authentication request.
-The intersection of requested attributes and those allowed by the attribute release policy explicitly is evaluated for the final attribute release phase:
+This attribute release policy authorizes the release of a subset of attributes if the registration authority specified as a metadata extension produces a successful match.

 ```json
 {